CosmiQuantum/MEMS_docs/LOUD_electrical/MEMS_pinouts.md

 **Notes:**
 * All grounds are wired together
 * Mount holes are floating, and are designed to mount with M2 screws to the hole pattern on the [MEMS box](https://github.com/CosmiQuantum/MEMS_docs/blob/main/LOUD_hardware/MEMS_box.md)
+* The footprint of the 10pin connector is drawn on the wrong side of the board
 * Text indicating board polarity is located at the top of the board, by the header

 </br>